Honest Review:

 1. FocusTime

+Focus sessions can be scheduled too, and you’ll get an alert when it’s time to start.
 When a user enters into a Focus Session, all their devices connected to their RescueTime account will automatically be in focus session as well.
+Great

 3. Productivity Pulse

-The score is calculated as the time-weighted average of the five different categories of activities previously discussed, ranging from Focus Work Time to Distracting Time.
+The score is a time-weighted average of five activity categories, ranging from Focused Work Time to Distracting Time.
+This makes it easy to understand how effectively time is being utilized.

 Selected Positive User Feedback: